open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/manual.md

 on the API and the SDK.

-If you are developing a library and want it to export telemetry data using OpenTelemetry, it MUST only depend on the API and should never configure or depend on the OpenTelemetry SDK.
+If you are developing a library and want it to export telemetry data using OpenTelemetry, it **must** depend only on the API and should never configure or depend on the OpenTelemetry SDK.

 This way libraries will obtain a real implementation of OpenTelemetry only if